District of Columbia Film Permitting Guidance

 During Phase Two, a production company may submit a permit application for consideration and review if the production meets the following criteria:

-(1) Productions limited to on-site cast and crew of 25 persons or less for outdoor filming and 10 persons for indoor filming;
+(1) Productions limited to on-site cast and crew of 25 persons or fewer for outdoor filming and 10 persons or fewer for indoor filming;

 (4) Restrictions on cast and crew working, rehearsing or performing within 6 feet of each other;